 Remove the clock from the power source

 This is the classic “unplug it and plug it back in” approach.
-However, it’s important to do this to ensure that a wired clock is syncing correctly and ready for the time change.
+However, it’s important to do this to ensure that clocks are syncing correctly and ready for the time change.
 Unplug it and wait an hour before plugging it back in.
 It should re-sync as it receives the time signal.
-This process that could take up to 24 hours, depending on the type of clock.
+This process could take up to 24 hours, depending on the type of clock.

 For a wireless clock, remove the power and wait for the clock to come to a complete stop before applying power.
 The clock should re-sync automatically within 24 hours.